Fort Glanville Conservation Park: Park and fort today

 The conservation park is in the suburb of Semaphore Park at the southern end of the Lefevre Peninsula.
 It covers approximately 5 ha and is bounded by Bower and Military roads, the Point Malcolm Reserve and Semaphore beach.
 The land is entirely crown land and is administered by the DEW.
 It is divided into roughly two-halves with the northern containing the fort and the southern half containing a caravan park.
 While it is managed by the DEW, the Fort Glanville Consultative Committee and Fort Glanville Historical Association are heavily involved.
 The committee is appointed by the Minister for Environment and Planning and acts to advise the Minister and liaise with the community.
 As of 1988, the fort hosted approximately 7,000 visitors annually, and is used as an event venue including the annual City of Charles Sturt citizenship ceremony.

 The historical association is an incorporated body of volunteers who use the fort under licence from the Minister.
 The association operate the fort and visitor centre, holding monthly public open days at which the history of the fort is recreated; this includes drill demonstrations and firing of the fort's weapons.
 The association maintain static displays of the fort's active period and sell souvenirs.
 The association's goal is to have the site open as a fully operational fort for interpretation, tourism and education.
 The volunteers are involved with recreation, living history and ceremonial work outside the fort.
-They act as guards of honour at some Government House functions and attended the restoration opening of the Albany, Western Australia fort, and the annual re-enactment of the Battle of Waterloo in Keyneton, Victoria.
+They act as guards of honour at some Government House functions and attended the restoration opening of the Albany, Western Australia fort, and the annual re-enactment of the Battle of Waterloo in Kyneton, Victoria.
 The fort has living history displays, including the barracks laid out and furnished in period detail.
 The visitor centre has displays showing the development of South Australia's colonial defence from 1836 and artifacts found on site during restorations.

 Connecting the fort to Semaphore jetty is the Semaphore and Fort Glanville Tourist Railway, a 457 mm gauge steam train operated by volunteers from the National Railway Museum.
 The railway opened in December 1992 and, as of 2002, carried over 16,000 passengers annually.